Kamran-Afzali/Kamran-Afzali.github.io/_posts/2024-11-25-Dirichlet_Distribution.md

 print(posterior_mean)
 ```

-Code generates 10 samples from a Dirichlet distribution with parameters \( {\alpha} = (2, 3, 5) \).
+Code generates 10 samples from a Dirichlet distribution with parameters \( $\alpha$ = (2, 3, 5) \).
 Each sample is a probability vector of three elements, and the rows of the output matrix represent different samples.

 #### Using the Dirichlet Distribution as a Prior